Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Criterion LTS (Long-Term Support) non-LTS JDK (Java Development Kit) Java SE (Standard Edition) JRE (Java Runtime Environment)

-Risk Minimal, long-term fixes and security patches Higher – possible feature removal in next release No extra risk – tied to a specific version Stability – defines the official foundation of Java No risk – does not include development tools, only runtime
+Risk Minimal, long-term fixes and security patches Higher – possible feature removal in next version No extra risk – tied to a specific version Stability – defines the official foundation of Java No risk – does not include development tools, only runtime

-Examples Java 8, Java 11, Java 17, Java 21 Java 9, 10, 12, 13, 14, 15, 16, 18… JDK 11, JDK 16, JDK 24… Java SE 9, SE 18, SE 25… JRE 8, JRE 11, JRE 17…
+Examples Java 8, Java 11, Java 17, Java 21 Java 9, 10, 12, 13, 14, 15, 16, 18, etc. JDK 11, JDK 16, JDK 24… Java SE 9, SE 18, SE 25, etc. JRE 8, JRE 11, JRE 17, etc.

 LTS versions are the choice for stability and long-term support.
 Companies deploy them in production because they receive security patches and fixes for several years.